davebenson/doom4-walkthrough/README.md

 Disable the Neural Networks on the left and right.

 Then go to the center console.
-Pick up Codex Entry "Environments / VEGA Central Processing".
+Pick up CODEX ENTRY "Environments / VEGA Central Processing".
 Then interact with the screen to get a cut scene that ends the level.

 # Mission 13: Argent D'Nur

+Notes on Combat Challenges:
+* Hold Still: only the third fight is good for this, so be careful that you have both Barons in sight when you use the BFG.
+It would be difficult to use the Gauss Cannon to achieve this.
+* Uncharted Territory: follow the guide.
+* Big [REDACTED] Gun: you'll probably get this without trying; you probably want to enable Ammo Boost II a lot to get even more BFG ammo.

 ## Mission 13: Introduction
 You start in a large upper courtyard area with loot scattered about.

-Eventually, go down to a Checkpoint for the fight.
+Eventually, go down to a CHECKPOINT for the fight.

 ## Mission 13: Fight: Sniper then Beserk
 You should start at an overlook, where you can see a Cacodaemon attacking a half dozen Imps.
 I usually kill the Cacodaemon (Assault Rifle with Tactical Scope) from afar and save the Imps for up close.